-In this section, we demonstrate how to use FINOLA in self-supervised learning via a simple masked prediction task.
-We name it Masked FINOLA to distinguish from the vanilla FINOLA.
-It is important to notify that masked FINOLA trades reconstruction accuracy for gaining semantic representation.
+FINOLA can be applied to self-supervised learning through a straightforward masked prediction task, which we refer to as \textit{Masked FINOLA} to distinguish it from the vanilla FINOLA.
+Unlike vanilla FINOLA that support various resolutions of feature map, masked FINOLA performs mask prediction at resolution $\frac{1}{16}$, which is consistent with established baselines like MAE \cite{MaskedAutoencoders2021}, SimMIM \cite{xie2021simmim}.

-\textbf{Simple block masking:} We introduce a simple masked prediction design that involves using a single unmasked image block (see \Cref{fig:masked-finola}) to predict the surrounding masked region.
+\textbf{Simple block masking:} FINOLA is applied through a simple masked prediction design that involves using a single unmasked image block (see Figure \ref{fig:masked-finola}) to predict the surrounding masked region.
 Specifically, we crop out the unmasked block and pass it through the encoder, leveraging the power of FINOLA to generate a full-size feature map.
-Finally, the upsampler is applied to recover the entire image.
+Finally, a decoder is applied to recover the pixels in masked region.
 Unlike vanilla FINOLA, the reconstruction loss is computed only from the masked region.
 Please note that the unmasked block floats around the image randomly.

-\textbf{Masked FINOLA variants:} Masked FINOLA consists of two variants: the element-wise approach (Masked-FINOLA-E) and the block-wise approach (Masked-FINOLA-B), as illustrated in \Cref{fig:masked-finola}.
+\textbf{Masked FINOLA variants:} Masked FINOLA comprises two variants: the element-wise approach (Masked-FINOLA-E) and the block-wise approach (Masked-FINOLA-B), as depicted in Figure \ref{fig:masked-finola}.

-The element-wise variant (Masked-FINOLA-E) operates similarly to vanilla FINOLA, with the compressed vector $\bm{q}$ only observing the unmasked block instead of the entire image.
-To accommodate the longer training required in masked FINOLA (e.g., 1600 epochs), we replace the upsampler with a simple linear layer that transforms a $C$-channel token into a 16$\times$16$\times$3 image patch.
+The element-wise variant (Masked-FINOLA-E) operates similarly to vanilla FINOLA, with the compressed vector $\bm{q}$ only observing the unmasked block rather than the entire image (see Figure \ref{fig:masked-finola}-left).
+To accommodate the longer training required in masked FINOLA (e.g., 1600 epochs), we follow \cite{MaskedAutoencoders2021} to replace the convolutional decoder with a simple linear layer, transforming a $C$-channel token into a 16$\times$16$\times$3 image patch.

-The block-wise variant (Masked-FINOLA-B) operates differently, utilizing the features of the unmasked block directly, without compressing it.
-It requires the unmasked block to have a quadrant size and performs block-wise autoregression in two steps: (a) partitioning the image such that each partition contains an unmasked corner quadrant (see Figure \ref{fig:masked-finola}), and (b) conducting block-wise autoregression for each partition from the unmasked quadrant to the other three masked quadrants.
-The block-wise approach ensures consistent processing of elements within the unmasked quadrant for generating predictions in the masked quadrants.
-Block-wise prediction is performed \textit{\textbf{autoregressively}} using Equation \ref{eq:fola-multi-step} with block offsets $u$ and $v$.
-In Masked-FINOLA-B, transformer blocks are incorporated into the upsampler for spatial communication, while Masked-FINOLA-E achieves this by compressing features into $\bm{q}$ followed by element-wise autoregression.